Planet-Factory/legacy-claude/README.md

 Beyond these goals, we hope that it can become a useful resource for teachers and students discussing climate and atmospheric dynamics.

+### Building
+See the documentation on building in [BUILDING.md](https://github.com/Planet-Factory/claude/blob/master/BUILDING.md).

 ### Community

 **Discord**